 50+ additional licenses, 40% discount per license

-If you have purchased licenses previously and wish to order multiple licenses, please contact us before ordering for a direct link for the discounted price if you have made multiple license purchases in the past.
+If you have purchased licenses previously and wish to order multiple licenses, please contact us before ordering so that we can enable the correct discount level for your account.
 The online store only calculates the correct discount based on the number of licenses in the current order, not any past orders.

 No. When you purchase a license for cxs you can continue to use that license on a single server for the lifetime of the product.
 During that time, you will be able to upgrade cxs free of charge.